 Our Clients and Colleagues are our first priority and we have taken steps to ensure their safety by implementing a remote work environment for the majority of our Colleagues without disruption to Client service.
-We have funded the BRP True North Colleague Fund to assist with relief for COVID-19 and other qualifying disasters for our Colleagues experiencing extraordinary hardship.
-We are currently matching Colleague donations dollar-for dollar.
+We have funded the BRP True North Colleague Fund to assist with relief for COVID-19 and other qualifying disasters for our Colleagues experiencing extraordinary hardship and are currently matching Colleague donations dollar-for dollar.

 We intend to continue to execute on our strategic plans and operational initiatives during the pandemic.
 However, given the uncertainty regarding the spread and severity of COVID-19, the duration and scope of the government shutdowns, the nature of societal responses and the adverse effects on the national and global economy, the related financial impact on our business cannot be accurately predicted at this time.
 The national and global economies have rapidly contracted as a result of COVID-19.
 The decreased level of economic activity is leading to, and is likely to continue to lead to, a decline in exposure units and rising unemployment.
 In addition, the uncertainties associated with the protective and preventive measures being put in place or recommended by both governmental entities and other businesses, among other uncertainties, may result in delays or modifications to our plans and initiatives.
 See Part II, Item 1A.
-"Risk Factors - The ongoing novel coronavirus (COVID-19) pandemic could result in declines in business and increases in claims that could adversely affect our business, financial condition and results of operations."
+"Risk Factors - The ongoing novel coronavirus (COVID-19) pandemic could result in declines in business and increases in claims that could adversely affect our business, financial condition and results of operations" in our Quarterly Report on Form 10-Q for the three months ended March 31, 2020.

-RESULTS OF OPERATIONS FOR THE THREE MONTHS ENDED MARCH 31, 2020 AND 2019
+RESULTS OF OPERATIONS FOR THE THREE AND SIX MONTHS ENDED JUNE 30, 2020 AND 2019

-The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our condensed consolidated financial statements for the three months ended March 31, 2020 and the related notes and other financial information included elsewhere in this report.
+The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our condensed consolidated financial statements for the three and six months ended June 30, 2020 and the related notes and other financial information included elsewhere in this report.
 In addition to historical financial information, the following discussion and analysis contains forward-looking statements that involve risks, uncertainties and assumptions.
-Our actual results and timing of selected events may differ materially from those anticipated in these forward-looking statements as a result of many factors, including those discussed under Part II, Item 1A.
-Risk Factors.
+Our actual results and timing of selected events may differ materially from those anticipated in these forward-looking statements as a result of many factors, including those discussed under Part I, Item 1A.
+Risk Factors in our Annual Report on Form 10-K for the year ended December 31, 2019 and Part II, Item 1A.
+Risk Factors in our Quarterly Report on Form 10-Q for the three months ended March 31, 2020.

-The following is a discussion of our consolidated results of operations for each of the three months ended March 31, 2020 and 2019.
+The following is a discussion of our consolidated results of operations for each of the three and six months ended June 30, 2020 and 2019.